imohammedhamed/MCoffee/README.md

 # MCoffee

-Welcome to MCoffee, a coffee shop application that allows users to view the menu and order coffee online.
+Welcome to MCoffee,
+MCoffee is a user-friendly web application designed for coffee lovers.
+Users can browse through the menu and place orders for their favorite coffee beverages from the comfort of their home or on the go.

 ## Visit
-You can visit the live page of MCoffee [here](https://m-coffee-chi.vercel.app/).
+You can visit the live page of MCoffee : [here](https://m-coffee-chi.vercel.app/).

-and you can use this enail and password email : nu@gmail.com password : 123123
+and you can use this email and password

+email : nu@gmail.com
+password : 123123